Dutch Oven Daddy

 Ingredients

-• 8 oz cream cheese softened
+• 8 oz cream cheese softened to room temperature

 • 1 teaspoon granulated garlic

-• 1 lb bacon regular thickness
+• 1 lb bacon regular cut (not thick cut), cut into thirds

 Instructions

-• Pre-heat oven to 350°F.
+• Preheat oven to 400°F.

 Nutrition